wireseo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-When the time of the `Mastery Check` displayed by `view -mcu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming `Mastery Check` when you enter `view -mcu`.
+* When the time of the `Mastery Check` displayed by `view -cu` is earlier than the local time (to year, month, date, hour, and minute) and then caught up eventually, it is still considered as an upcoming `Mastery Check` when you enter `view -mcu`.
 This is to encourage the tutors to have this screen open while holding the `Mastery Check` session.
-When you switch to another command, such as `view -mc` or `view -mcp`, and then come back, you may see the updated `Mastery Check` list with the current local time as the standard.
+When you switch to another command, such as `view -mc` or `view -mcp`, and then come back, you may see the updated filtered `Mastery Check` list with the current local time as the standard.
 </div>

 #### 6.6.13 Viewing all `Tasks` : `-t`